Outdoors — Hiking

 Cell service can be spotty on remote trails.
 Let someone know your hiking plans before you go.
 Check trail conditions before heading out, especially after heavy rain or in early spring when trails may be washed out or snow-covered at higher elevations.

 After a day on the trails, return to the comfort of Shawnigan Retreats.
 Soak in the sauna, take a refreshing dip in the lake, and relax with stunning water views.
-Our central location makes it easy to explore trails throughout the Cowichan Valley.
+Central location, every trail in this guide within an hour.